-The Sultanate of Oman is a country in the Middle East bordering the United Arab Emirates, Saudi Arabia and Yemen.
-The country is an absolute monarchy, ruled by Sultan Qaboos since the 1970s, and despite having an area almost four times larger than its most famous neighbor - the UAE - the country receives few Western tourists.
-But if you are wondering, "what does Oman offer?", the country provides a fusion of charms including architecture, culture and natural beauties that combine desert, crystal clear beaches and mountains.
-To complete it all, perfect roads make a road trips the ideal travel style to experience the highlights of the country.
-In this post you will find some practical information to plan your trip to Oman.
+The Sultanate of Oman is a country in the Middle East bordering the United Arab Emirates, Saudi Arabia, and Yemen.
+The country is an absolute monarchy, ruled by Sultan Qaboos since the 1970s, and despite having an area almost four times larger than its most famous neighbor – the UAE – the country receives few Western tourists.
+But if you are wondering, “what does Oman offer?”, the country provides a fusion of charms including architecture, culture, and natural beauties that combine desert, crystal clear beaches, and mountains.
+To complete it all, perfect roads make road trips the ideal travel style to experience the highlights of the country.
+In this post, you will find some practical information to plan your trip to Oman.

 Citizens of almost all nationalities, including those of North American countries and European Union ones, need a visa to visit Oman.
 It can be obtained online, with a stay permit of 10 or 30 days, and the cost starts from 5 OMR.
 At the time of application, it is necessary to attach a copy of the passport and a photo; after that, just wait to receive the email with the approval of the visa (mine took 24 hours) then print it to present to immigration on arrival.

 The language spoken is Arabic, but English is widely used, including restaurants and souqs (local markets) found throughout the country.

 Make sure to check out some other posts about Oman: